ROCm/HIP/docs/markdown/hip_faq.md

 In ROCM v3.5 release, HCC compiler is deprecated, and the HIP-Clang compiler can be used for compiling HIP programs.

 ### Do I need to make code changes in HIP code if switching compiler from HCC to HIP-Clang?
-For most HIP applications, the transition from HCC to HIP-Clang is transparent and efficient as the HIPCC and HIP cmake files automatically choose compiler options for HIP-Clang and hide the difference between the HCC and HIP-Clang code.
+For most HIP applications, the transition from HCC to HIP-Clang is transparent as the HIPCC and HIP cmake files automatically choose compiler options for HIP-Clang and hide the difference between the HCC and HIP-Clang code.
 However, minor changes may be required as HIP-Clang has stricter syntax and semantic checks compared to HCC.

 ### How to use HIP-Clang to build HIP programs?
-The environment variable is used to set compiler
+The environment variable can be used to set compiler path:
 - HIP_CLANG_PATH: path to hip-clang.
 When set, this variable let hipcc to use hip-clang for compilation/linking

-And also, there is another new envoronment variable
-- HIP_ROCCLR_HOME
+There is an alternative environment variable to set compiler path:
-HIP_ROCCLR_HOME is the path to root directory of the HIP-ROCclr runtime.
+- HIP_ROCCLR_HOME: path to root directory of the HIP-ROCclr runtime.
 When set, this variable let hipcc use hip-clang from the ROCclr distribution.
 NOTE: If HIP_ROCCLR_HOME is set, there is no need to set HIP_CLANG_PATH since hipcc will deduce them from HIP_ROCCLR_HOME.

 ### What is ROCclr?